juhasev/sample-ninja-help/edit-project-links-exit-links.md

 ## Session ID Redirects

-The session parameter is required when “session param name” is defined and it has to be passed back in “session” -parameter (fixed parameter name on exit, configurable when sending to survey).
+The session parameter is required when “session param name” is defined (default), and it has to be passed back in “session” -parameter (fixed parameter name on exit, configurable when sending into surveys).

 ## Signing and security
 Signing should always be used when redirecting panelists to **Sample Ninja** exit links.
 The following algorithms are supported: